ajrussell999/augmented_DHCP/README.md

 ### 2. Summary

-The automated software upgrade of CTS CPE modems is accomplished using an appropriately configured DHCP server and a Trivial File Transfer Protocol (TFTP), or a File Transfer Protocol (FTP) server, to download the latest version of software to the DHCP client; in this case the CTS CPE modem.
+The automated software upgrade of CTS CPE modems is accomplished using an appropriately configured DHCP server and a Trivial File Transfer Protocol (TFTP), or a File Transfer Protocol (FTP) server, to download the latest version of software to the DHCP client; which in this case is the CTS CPE modem.

 Once downloaded to the CPE modem, the software requires the CPE to be rebooted in-order to take effect.
 The CPE modem may either be activated automatically after download (immediate reboot) or activated by a manual reboot via (SNMP) or user intervention.